 09 February 2019Crew / Passenger Injuries and Overboards

-On February 9, 2019, the liner returned earlier to Miami due to medical emergency.
+On February 9, 2019, the liner returned earlier to Miami due to a medical emergency.
 A male passenger fractured his pelvic bone and required emergency treatment in a hospital.
 The ship was scheduled to visit Royal Caribbean's private island CocoCay, but due to strong winds passenger tendering there was impossible and the port call was canceled.

 Reportedly, the man fell off the SkyPad (bungee trampoline/virtual reality facility on Deck 13-aft) after the harness that held him snapped off.
 Around 5 hours later he was offloaded to a rescue boat in PortMiami.

 The incident occurred during 2-day Bahamas cruise (itinerary Feb 8-10) roundtrip from homeport Miami to Coco Cay Island (planned port stay 7 am - 5 pm).